Case Interview Practice

 Practice drills

-• Review feedback from mock interviews to identify areas for improvement.
+• Analyze feedback from practice sessions to identify areas for improvement.

 • Record your practice sessions to evaluate your performance.